X Japan: Since 2015: Unreleased sixth studio album, We Are X, and Heath's death

-On May 9, 2017 Yoshiki's management announced that the drummer would undergo urgent surgery on May 16, where an artificial disc would be inserted between his vertebrae.
+On May 9, 2017, Yoshiki's management announced that the drummer would undergo urgent surgery on May 16, where an artificial disc would be inserted between his vertebrae.
 Due to his health conditions, it was reported that concerts would need to be either rescheduled or cancelled.
 On June 9, X Japan announced at a press conference that the concerts would not be postponed but instead performed as an acoustic tour, with Yoshiki at the piano, as it is uncertain whether he would be able to play the drums in the future.
 In November it was announced that X Japan will perform at the year-end Kōhaku Uta Gassen, as part of the White Team.
 The band performed a medley of "Endless Rain" and "Kurenai", and during the performance Yoshiki played drums again for the first time since his neck surgery.

 The January 2018 issue of Neo magazine named X Japan the "Best Musical Act" in their annual awards, with We Are X named the "Best Asian Movie".
 In February 2018, the band's performance at Wembley in 2017 was named the "Best Event" at Wembley Arena in the 2017 SSE Live Awards.
 In March 2018, We Are X was named the "Best Music Film" in the Space Shower Music Awards.
 On April 10 and 11 the band performed at Zepp Divercity in Tokyo for a limited audience, and the concert was broadcast live across Asia in selected theaters.
 Richard Fortus, Wes Borland, and Miya appeared as guest musicians.
-All three also joined X Japan for their first performance at the Coachella festival on April 14.
+Fortus and Borland also joined X Japan on stage for their first performance at the Coachella festival on April 14 and 21.
 At the second weekend of the festival, Marilyn Manson joined the band on stage and performed "Sweet Dreams" with Yoshiki on piano.
 When interviewed for KLOS's Jonesy's Jukebox, Yoshiki said the album would be released in either summer or fall 2018.

-In July, it was also announced that X Japan would perform at the TV Asahi Dream Festival on September 15.
+In July, it was also announced that X Japan would perform at the TV Asahi Dream Festival on September 15, 2018.
 On Christmas Day 2018, X Japan were named 43rd in that year's Oricon Favorite Artists poll.
 In an interview with JRock News on February 13, 2019, Yoshiki said, "X Japan's album is actually completed.
 It took over 10 years to record, I'm looking for the perfect timing to release it."